-Before moving on to our main topic, there are a few things that you may need to know about spotting.
+Before moving on to our main topic, there are a few things you need to know about spotting.

 - Firstly, there are three types of spotting: light, medium, and heavy.
-If there is light bleeding at the beginning of your period, then it would not be considered as spotting.
+If there is light bleeding at the beginning of your period, then it is not considered to be spotting.

-- Secondly, if you suspect unexplained spotting, then the better option is to consult with your doctor.
+- Secondly, if you suspect unexplained spotting, you should talk to your doctor.

-- Thirdly, spotting can be taken as the side effect of your hormonal contraceptive.
+- Thirdly, spotting can be a side effect of your hormonal contraceptive, especially in the first three months of taking it.

 What is Spotting?